 - CRIC e.
 V.: Metzler Asset Management GmbH has been a full member of CRIC e.V. since August 1, 2018.
 The association's main areas of activity include engagement, research and awareness raising for sustainable investments in society, politics and business.

 - Forum Nachhaltige Geldanlage (FNG): Metzler Asset Management GmbH has been a member of the FNG since 2002.
 The aim is to raise awareness of sustainable investment solutions and thereby trigger a positive steering effect for investments.

-- BMO Global Asset Management: Metzler Asset Management GmbH has been working with Columbia Threadneedle Investments (until July 3, 2022 BMO Global Asset Management since 2014 on the topic of "Dialogues and voting rights".
+- Columbia Threadneedle Investments: Metzler Asset Management GmbH has been working with Columbia Threadneedle Investments (until July 3, 2022 BMO Global Asset Management) since 2014 on the topic of "Dialogues and voting rights".

 - ISS ESG: Metzler Asset Management GmbH has been working with ISS-ESG since 1999 for client-specific ethical or sustainable exclusion criteria and/or "best in class" approaches for managing special funds.

 - MSCI ESG Research: Since 2016, Metzler Asset Management GmbH has been obtaining data for ESG integration and for analyzing "very severe controversies" primarily from MSCI ESG Research.